webiny/Hrc/README.md

 HRC - Http Request Cache
 =====

-This is a cache management system that caches a result based on the incoming HTTP request.
+This is a cache management system that provides control mechanisms around your cache.
+Caches are tied to the incoming HTTP request.
 In practice that means that you can create caches based on a combination of a request path, cookies, sent headers, query strings and some custom callbacks.

 ### ... but I use memcache (or redis)